Trump rescinds Brooks endorsement in Senate race in Alabama

 Associated Press

 MONTGOMERY, Ala.
-(AP) — Donald Trump on Wednesday rescinded his endorsement of Alabama Rep. Mo Brooks in his state’s Republican Senate primary, dealing a major blow to the congressman’s campaign.
+(AP) — Former President Donald Trump on Wednesday rescinded his endorsement of U.S. Rep. Mo Brooks in Alabama’s Republican primary for Senate, dealing a major blow to the congressman’s campaign.

-In a statement, Trump cited Brooks’ performance in the race and what Trump perceived as Brooks’ attempt to move Republicans beyond Trump’s false 2020 election fraud claims.
-The former president said he will make another endorsement announcement in the “near future.”
+In a statement, Trump cited Brooks’ languishing performance in the race and his attempt to move Republicans beyond Trump’s false 2020 election fraud claims.
+The former president said he will make another endorsement in the “near future.”

-Brooks, in a statement afterward, defended his conduct.
-“I have not changed.
-I am the only proven America First candidate in this Senate race,” he said as the GOP seeks to retain the seat held by retiring Sen. Richard Shelby.
+Brooks responded that he had not changed at all, and he accused Trump of dropping him for rebuffing the former president’s entreaties — coming as recently as last week — to help overturn the 2020 election.

+“He wanted the election rescinded and a do-over,” Brooks told reporters in Alabama.
+“But there’s no legal way to do it.”

 Trump has been frustrated for months as Brooks has failed to gain traction in the May 24 primary and has trailed in polling.
-By withdrawing the endorsement, Trump is trying to stave off the embarrassment of backing a losing candidate in a high-profile race.
-Trump, who often brags about his endorsement record, takes his tally seriously, seeing it as a reflection of his power in the Republican Party as he mulls another presidential run in 2024.
+By withdrawing the endorsement, Trump sought to stave off the embarrassment of backing a losing candidate in a high-profile race.
+Trump, who often brags about his endorsement record, sees it as a reflection of his power in the Republican Party as he mulls another presidential run in 2024.

-Alabama’s is not the only race in which Trump’s pick has struggled.

-Trump has since become more cautious and held back endorsements in several high-profile races, including contests in Ohio, Missouri, Arizona and Pennsylvania.

-Trump had backed Brooks last April, more than a year before the Alabama primary, rewarding the conservative firebrand who whipped up a crowd of Trump supporters at the Jan.
+Trump first endorsed Brooks last April, more than a year before the Alabama primary, rewarding the conservative firebrand who whipped up a crowd of Trump supporters at the Jan.
 6, 2021, rally that preceded the U.S. Capitol insurrection.

 Brooks has since found himself in a tough race with two formidable opponents: Katie Britt, the former head of a state business group, and Mike Durant, a businessman best known as the helicopter pilot shot down and held prisoner in the 1993 “Black Hawk Down” incident.

-The Senate race in the strongly Republican state will likely decide who succeeds Shelby.
+The GOP primary in the conservative state will likely decide who succeeds GOP Sen. Richard Shelby, who’s retiring.
 Britt previously served as Shelby’s chief of staff.

-Brooks, his statement, said he understood that Trump might pull his endorsement because Brooks had repeated what he said had prompted Trump’s ire: Brooks’ assertion that the 2020 election could not be overturned.
+Brooks, who voted against certifying President Joe Biden’s victory, said in a statement that he knew he might lose Trump’s endorsement by saying the 2020 election could not be overturned.

-“President Trump asked me to rescind the 2020 elections, immediately remove Joe Biden from the White House, immediately put President Trump back in the White House, and hold a new special election for the presidency.
-As a lawyer, I’ve repeatedly advised President Trump that January 6 was the final election contest verdict and neither the U.S. Constitution nor the U.S. Code permit what President Trump asks.
-Period,” Brooks wrote.
+“President Trump has asked me to rescind the 2020 elections, immediately remove Joe Biden from the White House, immediately put President Trump back in the White House, and hold a new special election for the presidency.
+As a lawyer, I have repeatedly advised President Trump that January 6 was the final election contest verdict and neither the United States Constitution nor the United States code permit what President Trump asks.
+Period,” Brooks said Wednesday at a town hall in a diner in Hueytown, Alabama.

 “I’ve told President Trump the truth knowing full well that it might cause President Trump to rescind his endorsement.
-But I took a sworn oath to defend and protect the U.S. Constitution.
-I honor my oath.
-That is the way I am.
-I break my sworn oath for no man.”
+But I took a sworn oath to defend and protect the United States Constitution.
+I honor my oath,” he said, drawing applause from the roughly two dozen people gathered.

-“There’s only one conservative option in this race,” he added, “and I am confident that the people of Alabama will see that on Election Day.”
+He told reporters that Trump had talked about getting the election rescinded in conversations with him as recently as last week, when the two last spoke.

-At the “Stop the Steal” rally before the storming of the Capitol building on Jan.
-6, 2021, Brooks had spoken in incendiary language, telling the crowd that, “Today is the day American patriots start taking down names and kicking ass.”
-But their relationship has deteriorated.
+At the “Stop the Steal” rally before the storming of the Capitol, Brooks had spoken in incendiary language, telling the crowd that “Today is the day American patriots start taking down names and kicking ass.”

-Trump, in his Wednesday statement, accused Brooks, one of the most conservative members of Congress, of having gone “woke” because of comments he made during an August rally with Trump in Alabama that briefly resulted in jeers from the crowd.

-“When I heard his statement, I said, ‘Mo, you just blew the Election, and there’s nothing you can do about it,’” Trump said Wednesday, repeating his election lies.
+“When I heard his statement, I said, ‘Mo, you just blew the election, and there’s nothing you can do about it,’” Trump said.

-Numerous state and federal election officials, a succession of judges, Trump’s own attorney general and an arm of his administration’s Department of Homeland Security all said there was no evidence to support his claims of mass election fraud.

 Trump had told the Washington Examiner last week that he was disappointed in Brooks’ performance and was mulling backing another candidate because, he claimed, Brooks had “changed.”